It’s no secret, in any business, relationships are gold.

 Here, we are focussing on the most common model of e-commerce, where merchants basically purchase products from various wholesalers (suppliers) and resell them to consumers by adding the desired margins on top of the wholesale price.
 In this model, there is the unavoidable dependence of merchants on the suppliers – either the manufacturer of the product or the distributor – regarding the payment terms, costs or availabilities.

-Let us list down 5 simple tips that would help you to build sustainable relationships with your suppliers:
+Let us list down 5 simple tips that would help you build sustainable relationships with your suppliers:

 Know that you are not the only one